SiyiJiang41elena/SiyiJiang41elena.github.io/Research.md

 <details>
 <summary><i>What is bilingual language control?</i></summary>
 <p>For bilinguals, both languages are often active simultaneously, even when only one is required.
 This process could lead to frequent unintended cross-language intrusions, but such errors are rare in spontaneous speech and the laboratory.
 Therefore, a bilingual language control mechanism is proposed to allow bilinguals to select which language to use at a given moment and in a given context.
-This control mechanism also enables bilinguals to switch between languages during the same conversation.</p>
+This control mechanism also enables bilinguals to switch flexibly between languages during the same conversation.</p>
 </details>

 My ongoing research focuses on:<br />